Pong-The-Moba/play-pong-the-moba/README.md

 <b> Getting Started </b>

 Start by either downloading the zip file or cloning the repository.
 Cloning will speed up the download if you participate in any later playtests, but the choice is yours.
-The zip download can be found as a button on the right pane of the repo's home screen (supposedly). (https://github.com/Pong-The-Moba/play-pong-the-moba/archive/production.zip)
+The zip download can be found as a button on the right pane of the repo's home screen (supposedly). or [here](https://github.com/Pong-The-Moba/play-pong-the-moba/archive/production.zip)

 While the download goes, find out the local ip address of the player who will run the server for your game.
 Currently, the game is played peer-to-peer, which means until some witchcraft happens, it can only be played by LAN. :scream: